WDI-SEA/js-control-flow/readme.md

 * Your program should take an integer (in Fahrenheit) and convert the temperature to Celsius.
 * The output of the program should read: "X degrees Fahrenheit is Y degrees Celsius"

+## Bonus

+Rewrite your first answer in `grade.js` using a switch statement!

 ---

 ## Licensing